The Origin of the Brunists

-The Origin of the Brunists is Robert Coover's first novel.
+The Origin of the Brunists is Robert Coover's first novel, published in 1966 by Putnam.
 It tells the story of Giovanni Bruno, the lone survivor of a mine disaster that killed 97 of his co-workers, and the apocalyptic cult that forms around him.

 The main action of the novel is set in and around the fictional town of West Condon.
 The disaster in the novel is closely based on the 1951 coal mine explosion in West Frankfort, Illinois.

 In 2014, Coover published a sequel, The Brunist Day of Wrath, set five years later.

 Publication history

 The Origin of the Brunists was first published by Putnam.
 Initially, however, the book was not released.
 The novel's editor had problems getting the dust jacket, then Putnam fired the editor and rejected the novel.
 The book was listed as an alternate selection of the Book-of-the-Month Club, but those who ordered it were told it was "temporarily out of print".
 When the novel won the Washington Post award for best first novel, Coover, upon contacting Putnam, was told "Yes, we've heard, but let's understand one thing right now, we are not spending another goddamned nickel on this book, is that clear?"
 Copies were made available, but the book would not earn back its $2000 advance.

 It was published (1967, 1971) in paperback by Ballantine, and then republished (1978) in hardcover by Viking, paperback by Bantam, following the qualified success and notoriety of The Public Burning.